Verification of Commercial Agriculture

-A visit to the farming operation maybe required if adequate documentation is not provided.
-The fee for the site visit is $95 per hour and includes travel time from the San Diego Office.
+A visit to the farming operation may be required if adequate documentation is not provided.
+The fee for the site visit is $112 per hour and includes travel time from the San Diego office.

 Once you receive your Verification of Agriculture, take it to the Department of Planning and Land Use.

-The following are fees charged by the Department of Agriculture, Weights and Measures for Verification of Agriculture component of the Farm Worker Housing permit process.
-The Department of Planning and Developement Services and other departments will assess their own fees for other components of the Farm Worker Housing process.
+The following are fees charged by the Department of Agriculture/Weights & Measures for Verification of Agriculture component of the Farm Worker Housing permit process.
+The Department of Planning and Development Services and other departments will assess their own fees for other components of the Farm Worker Housing process.

-$138.00 Application Fee - This should accompany the initial Application for Verification of Agriculture.
-The Department of Agriculture, Weights and Measures must receive this fee in order to process your application.
+$159.00 Application Fee: This should accompany the initial Application for Verification of Agriculture.
+The Department of Agriculture/Weights & Measures must receive this fee in order to process your application.

-$95.00/hour Site Visit Fee - This fee is only assessed if a visit to
+$112.00/hour Site Visit Fee: This fee is only assessed if a visit to

 your operation is required.
 Travel time to and from the site will be